DiscoPorridge/100DaysOfCode/README.md

 Things **not** to expect:

- - Code that's readable or even makes sense or follows best practices.
+ - Code that's readable, follows best practices or even makes sense.
  - Code that actually works - I think everyone knows the sheer amazement and panic of code working successfully on the first attempt.
  - The meaning of life.

-I'm working through Angela Yu's 100 Days of Code Python course while studying at university.
+I'm working through Angela Yu's 100 Days of Code Python course alongside studying at university.